 SMUD disables automatic reclosing on certain substation and line reclosers that extend into the PCA.
 In some cases, the line reclosers are completely bypassed with fuses if automatic reclosing cannot be disabled.
 On circuits where line reclosers are bypassed, the fuses provide protection to the end of the line.
+Due to climate change, the dry summer season is extending further into the year.
+Reclosing will remain disabled until the first major rain event in the service territory.
 See Figure 8 for graphic of the PCA.

-Planned de-energization during fire season
+6.1.2 Planned de-energization during fire season

 During fire season, SMUD has elected to take certain measures to mitigate the risk of wildfires in the PCA, that could potentially migrate to the HFTD areas.
 When weather conditions that precede wildfires are forecasted and a wildfire threat is imminent, SMUD's Distribution System Operations (DSO) personnel have the authority to de-energize select distribution circuits in the PCA.
-DSO personnel will use individual or multiple de-energization triggers listed below, as well as power system knowledge to make de-energization decisions.
-This decision requires a balancing of all these factors as well as a knowledge of the area and operation of the power system; no single element is determinative.
+DSO personnel will use individual or multiple de-energization triggers listed below, as well as power system knowledge and potential community impacts to make de-energization decisions.
+This decision requires a balancing of all these factors as well as a knowledge of the area and operation of the power system; no single trigger is determinative.
 DSO relies on weather data from various sources, including Wunderground.com and SMUD's internal Energy Management System.